SoftwareAG/sagdevops-cc-server/README.md

 ## Building Docker image

-By default the image build runs only 'tuneup masters' targets.
+By default the image build runs only 'masters licenses' targets.
 You can adjust that by modifying RUN command in the main [Dockerfile](Dockerfile).

 IMPORTANT: to build Docker image all license and image files MUST be in default location